Pulcinella

 His visual appearance includes a humpback, a crooked nose, gangly legs, a potbelly, large cheeks, and a gigantic mouth.
 These traits were inherited from two stock characters of the Atellan Farce.
 He typically wears a pointed hat (conical hat).
 When depicted as a member of the upper class, Pulcinella is a cunning thief and schemer.
 When depicted as a member of the servant class, Pulcinella is a perverted bumpkin.
 In either case, he is a social climber, striving to rise above his station in life.
-He is an opportunist who always sides with the winner in any situation, and fears no consequences.
+He is an opportunist who always sides with the winner in any situation and who fears no consequences.
 His main motivations are self-interest and self-preservation, yet Pulcinella tends to rescue other characters from trouble.
-He is said to be every character's savior, despite acting as a rebel and a delinquent in the shape of an old man.
+He is said to be every character's savior, despite acting as a rebel and a delinquent.

 Characteristics

-Pulcinella embodies the Neapolitan plebs, the simplest man, the one who occupies the last place on the social scale, the man who, although aware of his problems, always manages to come out of them with a smile.
+Pulcinella embodies the Neapolitan plebeians, the simplest man who occupies the bottom place on the social scale, the man who, although aware of his problems, always manages to come out of them with a smile.

-He is called to represent the soul of the people and its primitive instincts, he almost always appears in contradiction, so much so that he does not have fixed traits: he is rich or poor, he adapts to all trades in addition to being a faithful servant, here he is a baker, innkeeper, farmer, thief and seller of miraculous concoctions, he is bully or cowardly, and sometimes exhibits both traits simultaneously making fun of the powerful.
+Pulcinella represents the soul of the people and its primitive instincts.
+He almost always appears in contradiction, so much so that he does not have fixed traits.
+He may be rich or poor, a bully or a coward—sometimes exhibiting both traits simultaneously.
+In addition to being a faithful servant, he adapts to all trades: baker, innkeeper, farmer, thief, seller of miraculous concoctions.